lobosco/CharGen3/README.md

 Installation:

-This programm was developpen for Java JRE 1.6 or higher.
+This programm was developped for Java JRE 1.6 or higher.

 To run, simply download the file CharacterGenerator.jar and run it.